 If a ruler pays attention to lies, all his servants become wicked (v.
 12).

-I don’t know how many actually died that night, but Belshazzar took those lords, wives, and concubines down with him.
+I don’t know how many died that night, but Belshazzar took those lords, wives, and concubines down with him.
 They thought because they had the king’s favor, they, too, could live however they pleased.
 But the handwriting on the wall was for them, too.

 As I said, many kinds of sin have become accepted and legalized today.
 But we are responsible for what we choose to believe, what we accept, and what we condone.
 What God has called wicked still is.
 We can’t accept what God hates simply because it’s become acceptable in the culture at large.